 Long Term Care The importance of Long Term Care insurance has never been clearer.
-The government will present its own offering in October of this year and you can read about it on page 66 of this brochure.
-AFSPA members are eligible for our plans NOW.
-We offer two excellent policies with group rates and deep discounts.
+The government offers its own Long Term Care policy and you can read about it on page 72 of this brochure.
+AFSPA offers two excellent policies with group rates and deep discounts.
 Both plans provide benefits for all levels of nursing home care (skilled, intermediate, custodial), assisted living facility, home health care, adult day care and respite care.
 The underwriters, Mutual of Omaha and John Hancock, are highly respected pillars of the insurance industry.
-Mutual of OmahaJohn Hancock• \$100 daily benefit• \$50 to \$500 daily benefit• 5% simple inflation• \$50 simple or compound inflation• Benefit Increase Option• 100% of benefit for home health care• International coverage• 2 year to lifetime benefit period• Return-of-premium feature• International coverage Discount on Non-Covered Prescription Drugs You may purchase non-covered (off-plan) prescription drugs at a discount directly from Health such as: Dermatologicals (Retin-A) ➤ Anorexiants ➤ Rx Vitamins Drugs labeled for cosmetic indications (Propecia) ➤ Erectile dysfunction agent You pay 100% of the discounted price.
+Mutual of OmahaJohn Hancock• \$100 daily benefit• \$50 to \$500 daily benefit• 5% simple inflation• 5% simple or compound inflation• Benefit Increase Option• 100% of benefit for home health care• International coverage• International coverage Discount on Non-Covered Prescription Drugs You may purchase non-covered (off-plan) prescription drugs at a discount directly from Medco Health such as: Dermatologicals (Retin-A) ➤ Anorexiants ➤ Rx Vitamins Drugs labeled for cosmetic indications (Propecia) ➤ Erectile dysfunction agents (Viagra) You pay 100% of the discounted price.
 You cannot file a claim with us for off-plan prescriptions.
-Call Medco Health first at 1-800/818-6717 to find out the price of off-plan prescription Obtain the prescription from your doctor.
-Complete the mail order envelope and enclose your prescription along with your check credit card number.
+Call Medco Health first at 1-800/818-6717 to find out the price of off-plan prescriptions.
+Obtain the prescription from your doctor.
+Complete the mail order envelope and enclose your prescription along with your check or credit card number.
 You must include full payment with your order for prescriptions.
-Term Life Insurance ance • Includes acts of terrorism or war • Simple, inexpensive, straightforward protection aded Varied Plans offered: Expanded Dental Benefits Long Distance Telephone Services• Calling Card and, for those overseas, Callback Service• No sign-up fees, no monthly fees, excellent domestic and international rates, and n costsSenior Living Services• At no cost to our members, we offer information on senior living facilities through Legal Services • Three firms located in the Washington Metropolitan area serve our members at special rates Travel Assistance Services • Emergency medical evacuation; On-the-spot medical payments; Worldwide medical referrals and medical monitoring; Prescription replacement assistance; Repatriation of remains benefit For information an d written material on any of the above programs, please contact us at: American Foreign Service Protective Association202/833-49101716 N Street, NW202/833-4918 (fax)Washington, D.C.
-20036-2902E-mail: afspa@afspa.orgWeb site: www.afspa.org
+Term Life Insurance Up to \$200,000 of coverage Includes acts of terrorism or war Simple, inexpensive, straightforward protection Expanded Dental Benefits Varied Plans offered: DENTAQUEST (Available DC/MD/VA Only) - No claim forms, deductibles, or waiting period for pre-existing conditions CIGNA Dental - National coverage with a choice of a dental HMO or PPO with an out-of-network option CIGNA International - International coverage for our overseas members; Based on coinsurance at 100%, 80% and 50%; Overseas dental referrals; Claims processed in any language and most currencies Long Distance Telephone Services Calling Card and, for those overseas, Callback Service No sign-up fees, no monthly fees, excellent domestic and international rates, and no hidden costs Senior Living Services • At no cost to our members, we offer information on senior living facilities throughout the U.S. Legal Services • Three firms located in the Washington Metropolitan area serve our members at special rates Travel Assistance Services • Emergency medical evacuation; On-the-spot medical payments; Worldwide medical referrals and medical monitoring; Prescription replacement assistance; Repatriation of remains benefit

+American Foreign Service Protective Association 1716 N Street, NW Washington, D.C.
+20036-2902 202/833-4910 202/833-4918 (fax) E-mail: afspa@afspa.org

+Web site: www.afspa.org